 Laparoscopic hysterectomy is intended to replace abdominal hysterectomy.
 It has several advantages over abdominal hysterectomy.
 It has been well established that patients who have a laparoscopic hysterectomy have less pain, less bleeding, less risk of infection and are quicker to return to work and normal activities than women who have an abdominal hysterectomy.
 Therefore it should be the first option in women who are not good candidates for a vaginal hysterectomy as outlined above.
 The laparoscopic approach gives the surgeon superior visibility inside the pelvis than during vaginal surgery and even better visibility than during abdominal surgery.
 This is in part because of the possibility to magnify the image on the screen and because the lighting is much better during laparoscopy.

 Following insertion of laparoscopic trocars or sleeves the procedure is carried out in a similar manner as the abdominal hysterectomy, i.e. the attachments and blood vessels of the uterus are released from the uterus.
 Instead of using a clamp and sutures, most surgeons now use thermal energy to seal and cut the blood vessels, since this saves significant time over the traditional suturing technique.
 This adaptation was necessary since the clamps used during open surgery are not as well suited for laparoscopic surgery.
-Once the uterus is completely freed it is either delivered through the vagina or through an electronic morcellator (see section on uterine fibroids).
+Once the uterus is completely freed it is either delivered through the vagina or through the abdominal wall through a small incision (see section on uterine fibroids).
 The top of the vagina is sutured either laparoscopically or through the vagina with sutures that go away on their own over a period of 4-6 weeks.

 The average time that it takes for a woman to get completely back to normal after a laparoscopic or vaginal hysterectomy is approximately 3 weeks.
 Some women are up and running in less than a week, but most women take a little longer than that.
 This is a big difference compared to the 6-8 weeks it takes to get back to normal after an abdominal hysterectomy.